5 features of the American mentality to which you will need to get used

 Communicating with Americans is an inevitable stage in the socialization of everyone who happens to be in the United States.
 Even if you came just as a tourist, you can feel the real taste of America just by starting to interact with the locals.

-Immediately, I would like to make a reservation that it is extremely difficult to understand the phenomenon of the “American mentality” - at least because here, in the country of immigrants, there are a huge number of different people from all over the world, with different histories, different levels of education and different experience in the United States.
+Let me make a reservation right away that it is extremely difficult to understand the phenomenon of the "American mentality" - at least because here, in the country of emigrants, there are a huge number of different people from all over the world, with different histories, different levels of education and different length of life in the United States.

 America is Chinese students, Indian programmers, Ukrainian businessmen, Japanese artists, and even former Russians working for the US Department of Defense.
 The diversity of nationalities and cultures is what makes this country successful and fascinatingly interesting.